kemapak/blog/code-review/topics/comments.md

 ## [CMT1] Don't use comments

-> "The proper use of comments is to compensate for our failure to express ourself in code." — Robert C. Martin  [1](#cite01)
+> "The proper use of comments is to compensate for our failure to express ourselves in code." — Robert C. Martin  [1](#cite01)

 - Check your code if the comment is necessary!
 Are you stating the obvious?
 Are you repeating what your code says?

-_Antipattern_
+_Anti-pattern_

 ```
   // This is user object.